michaelkotrous/form477-panels/README.md

 - Housing Density for U.S. block groups, and
 - Median Income for U.S. tracts.

-This version of the repo extends and expands the panel dataset used in the working paper versions of [Kotrous and Bailey (2021)](https://www.thecgo.org/research/broadband-speeds-in-fibered-markets-an-empirical-analysis/).
-A [previous release](https://github.com/michaelkotrous/form477-panels/tree/v.1.0.1) of this repo can be used to recreate the dataset used by and replicate the econometric results of [Kotrous and Bailey (2021)](https://www.thecgo.org/research/broadband-speeds-in-fibered-markets-an-empirical-analysis/).
+This repository can be used to replicate the dataset and econometric results of articles by Kotrous and Bailey (see [Replicating Research](#Replicating-Research) below).

 ## License
 This project uses the MIT License, so you are free to copy and modify the code as it suits your research needs.
 The panel retains geographic identifiers for Census blocks, block groups, tracts, counties, and states, so joining additional demographic data should be fairly straightforward.
 I'm currently developing a project that joins [High-Cost Support data from USAC](https://opendata.usac.org/High-Cost/High-Cost-Connect-America-Fund-Broadband-Map-CAF-M/r59r-rpip) by Census block id, for example.